 Does Brooding Meaningfully Increase the Likelihood of Believing in a Conspiracy?

 Worrisome events are all over the news: Reports about multiple societal crises, such as the COVID-19 pandemic, war, climate change, and political division, dominate the current information landscape (Gabbatiss, 2019; Grynspan, 2022; United Nations, 2022).
 When exposed to such distressing information, people may respond in various ways.
 They may accept or reappraise the situation, avoid the stressor, or engage in dysfunctional rumination.
-Here, we focus on the consequences of dysfunctional rumination about worrisome events.
+Here, we focus on the consequences of dysfunctional rumination about worrisome societal events.
 Rumination is a style of thinking that is repetitive, difficult to disengage from, and focused on negative content (Ehring & Watkins, 2008; Nolen-Hoeksema et al., 2008).
 It consists of repeatedly asking oneself “why” and “what if” types of questions in an unproductive manner (Zetsche et al., 2009).
 A large body of evidence links rumination to negative affect, depression and other undesirable psychological consequences (Lyubomirsky & Tkach, 2004).

 This research program investigates how rumination may affect the formation of conspiracy beliefs.
 Several theories about the formation of conspiracy beliefs predict that rumination should increase the tendency to believe in conspiracies, e.g., via negative affect or negative attention and interpretation biases.
-Below, we describe these theories, and outline the rationale for our pilot studies (one observational, three experimental out of which two were pre-registered), which investigated the causal link from rumination to conspiracy beliefs.
+Below, we describe these theories, and outline the rationale for our pilot studies (one observational, three experimental), which investigated the causal link from rumination to conspiracy beliefs.
 Based on these pilot studies, we outline subsequently that rumination needs to be further differentiated: Whereas reflection is a deliberate and analytic form of rumination, brooding consists of dwelling on negative thoughts and emotions.
 This Registered Report tests the hypothesis that specifically the brooding subtype of rumination increases conspiracy beliefs.

 Defining Conspiracy Beliefs

 A conspiracy is a secret plot by a powerful group that aims to achieve a common goal.
+Importantly, the conspirators pursue this goal regardless of the consequences for others: Malicious intentions are not required, but the goal is pursued even if this harms others.
+Thus, conspiracies tend to have harmful consequences for many people (Douglas & Sutton, 2023).
 A conspiracy belief is the conviction that a conspiracy has taken (or is currently taking) place (Douglas et al., 2019).
-Some well-known examples include the belief that Bill Gates is using the Coronavirus vaccines as a ploy to gain control over the world population, or that the American government was responsible for the 9/11 terrorist attacks. ).
+Some well-known examples include the belief that Bill Gates is using the Coronavirus vaccines as a ploy to gain control over the world population, or that the American government was responsible for the 9/11 terrorist attacks.
+There are other conspiracy beliefs that many would consider more plausible, such as beliefs about the tobacco industry having concealed evidence (Francey & Chapman, 2000), or the Volkswagen emissions scandal (where the corporation eventually plead guilty to charges of conspiracy, Carey, 2017).

+Understanding causes and enabling conditions of conspiracy beliefs is important.
+It lies in the public interest to disprove false, and uncover true conspiracies, particularly because conspiracy beliefs can have harmful consequences for individuals and societies: they negatively affect psychological well-being (Leibovitz et al., 2021; Liekefett et al., 2021), and decrease institutional trust, societal engagement, as well as compliance with important health behaviors (Bertin et al., 2020; Hornsey et al., 2020; Jolley & Douglas, 2014; Pummerer et al., 2020; van Mulukom et al., 2022).
 So, arguably, it would be ideal if people only believed in conspiracies that actually took place and not in any that did not take place.
 For the present purposes, however, we do not differentiate between true and false, or plausible and implausible conspiracy beliefs.
 We focus entirely on subjective beliefs that fulfill the criteria of a conspiracy belief.
 That is, we consider conspiracy beliefs as a superordinate category that may entail both warranted and unwarranted beliefs (Nera & Schöpfer, 2022).